bluepylons/Boston/Boston - Current design/CNC version/README-S1-DB.md

 # Build instructions

-Build instructions for V0.8D is a work in progress Work in progress
+Build instructions for V0.8D is a work in progress.